 SCICN is an interdisciplinary research and teaching community dedicated to the study of conflict resolution and peacebuilding.
 The central focus of our work is the identification and analysis of barriers—psychological, strategic, institutional, and relational—to conflict resolution and the development of strategies to overcome these barriers.

-SCICN brings scholars and graduate students together from across the university to provide a rich environment for interdisciplinary dialogue and exploration.
-We support innovative researcher-practitioner collaboration, and provide a forum for scholars to discuss research and methods in conflict resolution and peacebuilding.
-In addition, we offer seminars and colloquia at Stanford, an annual graduate student fellowship program, and produce a working paper series available here on our website.
+SCICN has for many years brought scholars and graduate students together from across the university to provide a rich environment for interdisciplinary dialogue and exploration.
+We support innovative researcher-practitioner collaboration, provide a forum for scholars to discuss research and methods in conflict resolution and peacebuilding, and offer seminars and colloquia at Stanford.
+In addition, we produce a working paper series; a selection of those papers are available here on our website.

 To stay up to date about what is happening at SCICN, please subscribe to our listserve:

 SCICN is not a degree-conferring center and, as a result, cannot admit applicants as students to Stanford University.

 Robert Mnookin and Lee Ross, in Barriers to Conflict Resolution (1995)

 Barriers to Dispute Resolution: Reflections on Peacemaking and Relationships Between Adversaries

 Byron Bland, Brenna Marea Powell, and Lee Ross, in Understanding Social Action, Promoting Human Rights (2012)

 Governments, Publics, and Enemies: Intragroup Dynamics as Barriers to Conflict Resolution

 The central focus of our research is the identification and analysis of barriers to international and intergroup conflict resolution, and the development of strategies to overcome these barriers.
 Our research has explored the psychological, strategic, institutional and relational barriers to resolving the most intractable conflicts.Learn more